-I’m all for clean and renewable ways of creating power, and one popular option is installing a home solar power system.
-The problem is solar panels and the other needed equipment is not cheap, not efficient and only a few select locations will provide the means to recoup the cost of purchasing the system due to local climate conditions (amount of sunlight) and electric company incentives.
+I’m all for clean and renewable ways of creating electricity, and one popular option is installing a home solar power system.
+The problem is solar panels and the other needed equipment are not cheap, nor are they efficient.
+Not to mention, only a few select geographic locations will provide the means to recoup the cost of purchasing the system due to local climate conditions and electric company incentives.

 The above mentioned equipment will get you going with a basic system.
 You can also add batteries, but this will greatly increase the cost of the system.
 Here are some estimates on the materials needed for a basic grid-tie PV system:

 - Grid-tie Inverter = $3,000 or a bunch of microinverters